aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 chief of state: King HARALD V (since 17 January 1991); Heir Apparent Crown Prince HAAKON MAGNUS, son of the monarch (born 20 July 1973)

-cabinet: State Council appointed by the monarch with the approval of Parliament
+cabinet: State Council appointed by the monarch with the approval of parliament

-elections: none; the monarch is hereditary; following parliamentary elections, the leader of the majority party or the leader of the majority coalition is usually appointed prime minister by the monarch with the approval of the Parliament
+elections: none; the monarch is hereditary; following parliamentary elections, the leader of the majority party or the leader of the majority coalition is usually appointed prime minister by the monarch with the approval of the parliament

 Legislative branch:

-elections: last held 10 September 2001 (next to be held NA September 2005)
+elections: last held 12 September 2005 (next to be held in September 2009)

 Judicial branch: